WICG/performance-measure-memory/README.md

 Note that such information can be obtained from the existing APIs (`navigator.userAgent`, `navigator.deviceMemory`).

 ## Performance Considerations
-The API with coarse-grained breakdown can be implemented efficiently provided that the browser does not colocate a cross-origin web page with other web pages in the same process.
+The API with coarse-grained breakdown can be implemented efficiently provided that the browser does not collocate a cross-origin web page with other web pages in the same process.
-In such case the API can return the sizes of the heaps (JS, DOM, CSS, worker, etc) with empty attributions.
+In such a case the API can return the sizes of the heaps (JS, DOM, CSS, worker, etc) with empty attributions.

 Fine-grained attribution requires more expensive computation because objects from different frames may be allocated on the same heap.
 One possible implementation is to segregate objects by frame during allocation.
 Alternative implementation is to infer the object's frame while traversing the object graph during garbage collection.
-This was implemented in Chrome/V8 and introduces 10%-20% overhead to garbage collection.
+This was implemented in Chrome/V8 and introduces 10%-20% overhead to garbage collection (only if there is a pending memory measurement request).
 See [Implementation Notes](IMPLEMENTATION_NOTES.md) for more details.

 ## API Usage